alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

      Edges object
    '''

-We use the following example to show the inferface and usage ``get_edges()``
+We use the following example to show the interface and usage ``get_edges()``

 Table2: swing edges